 One example that stood out from his presentation was the Health Language product.
 This is a brilliant study in how semantics can be used by organizations for their healthcare data to improve regulatory compliance, operational efficiency, and most importantly, to improve patient outcomes.
 It is a great validation of the power of this technology and the potential it has to transform industries.

 We spent most of the breaks working the booth and talking to conference attendees.
-The “Semantics for Dummies” and “Building on Multi-Model Database” books were a big hit, and our supply flew out of the booth by lunchtime on day one.
+The “Building on Multi-Model Database” book was a big hit, and our supply flew out of the booth by lunchtime on day one.
 (Thanks to Tom DeWit who resupplied us with fresh stock from our Utrecht office for day two.)

 Following lunch, Aaron Bradley and Eamonn Glass from Electronic Arts gave a fascinating presentation about their journey harmonizing and integrating their publishing data across their many brands and game titles.
 More than anything else at the conference, their address validated the power that semantic technologies can bring to large organizations.
 Of course, the entire MarkLogic team felt the warm fuzzy glow from seeing our technology work so well.

 We had little time to enjoy the feeling before Jen Shorten and I were due up on stage ourselves to talk about the groundbreaking work that MarkLogic is doing with law enforcement in the UK.
 We used MarkLogic to integrate data from eleven different police databases, providing a single 360 degree view of people, places, objects, and events that had been recorded in any of the databases.
 By building on top of this single source of data, we were able to quickly develop prototype applications for safeguarding, crime pattern analysis, and identifying and preventing child sexual exploitation through social media.
 We had a great response to our presentation, and if you are interested you can watch the same presentation given by Jen and Jon Williams at MarkLogic World London here.